Ubuntu: I am because we are

 Leapfrog Traditional Models

-Target: Enable 1,000 schools across developing countries to skip outdated approaches entirely
+Target: Enable 1,000 schools to skip outdated approaches

 Close the Global Skills Gap

-Develop frameworks that produce competencies employers actually need, with portfolio evidence of capabilities instead of grades.
+Develop frameworks that produce competencies employers actually need.

 Expand Framework Portfolio

-K-12 Digital Campus, Support Process, Digital Literacy—plus competency assessment, project-based learning, teacher development, and more.
+K-12 Digital Campus, Support Process, Digital Literacy, and more.

 Build Global Community